1nst4ll/mango-news/docs/frontend-ui.md

 *   Slides down from the header (`absolute top-full left-0 right-0`).
 *   Lists navigation links vertically.
 *   Tapping a navigation link or the close icon (`lucide-react` X icon) closes the mobile menu.
+*   The Login button and Mode Toggle are now displayed directly in the mobile header bar, not within this dropdown menu.

 The "Settings" link (if applicable based on login status) is part of both desktop and mobile navigation (within the dropdown for mobile).
 The user login/logout functionality and theme toggling are handled by the `LoginButton.tsx` and `ModeToggle.tsx` components respectively.
 The `LoginButton` uses a `Popover` for its dropdown menu to ensure better compatibility on iOS Safari, including an `onTouchStart` handler and corrected styling (`outline-none`) to resolve interaction issues.